ZION-2005/fittrack/README.md

 2. **Login**: Sign in to access your dashboard
 3. **Create Workouts**: Build custom workout routines with sets, reps, and categories
 4. **Log Workouts**: Track your completed workouts with duration and notes
-5. **Monitor Progress**: View your workout history and track your fitness journey
+5. **Share Progress**: Choose to share your achievements with the community
+6. **Explore Feed**: Discover and get inspired by other users' progress

 ### Key Features
 - **Community Workouts**: Browse and use workouts created by other users
+- **Social Sharing**: Share your workout progress with the GrindX community
 - **Personal Logs**: Keep detailed records of your workout sessions
 - **Progress Tracking**: Monitor your fitness progress over time
+- **Community Interaction**: Like and engage with other users' posts
 - **Responsive Design**: Access your fitness data on any device

 ## Contributing